History of indexing

 Inspec uses a variety of types of astronomical indexing in order to refine searches.
 These include name-based acronyms; constellation-based and positional information.

-For further information, please see the documentation section.
+For further information, please see our guides and support section.